 This is a worldwide society that is open to anyone who has been baptized and declares support for its aims and objective.
 The Pannal branch meets on the first Wednesday of each month at 7.30pm for a short service followed by a speaker and a chat over a cup of tea.
-The programme for 2019 is shown below.
+The current programme is shown below.
 Read More

 Claire Belcher – one of our members writes:

 “…our meetings last between an hour and half and two hours and we have a varied schedule – most months having a guest speaker followed by time for a coffee and a chat, but we also have an AGM once a year, a trip out in the summer (last year it was out for a meal to Lucia’s) and a finger buffet and party in December, followed by a game or two!
 Some of our guest speakers are also MU members and, for example, we all enjoyed a very heart-warming and entertaining evening of talks, singing and poems from Christine Littlewood last November, entitled “Families.”